splanck/vlibc/vlibcdoc.md

   not `"C"` or `"POSIX"`.
 - Conventional memory routines (`memcpy`, `memmove`, `memset`, `memcmp`) map to the internal `v` implementations.
+- `memccpy` stops copying when a byte value is found and returns a pointer past it. `mempcpy` copies `n` bytes and returns the destination end pointer.
 - The low-level memory helpers `vmemcpy`, `vmemmove`, `vmemset`, and `vmemcmp` operate on raw byte buffers. `vmemcpy` copies bytes from a source to a destination, `vmemmove` handles overlaps safely, `vmemset` fills a region with a byte value, and `vmemcmp` compares two buffers.
 The standard `memcpy`, `memmove`, `memset`, and `memcmp` functions simply call these implementations.
 - Basic locale handling reads the `LC_ALL` and `LANG` environment variables.
   `setlocale` defaults to those values and, on BSD systems, falls back to the